 Air pollution kills more people than AIDS and malaria combined, and climate change is one of the biggest threats to human survival and well-being in the twenty-first century.
 Motivated by these problems, Prof. Shen’s research explores how incentives shape environmental politics in developing countries, especially China.
-Her research falls into four themes: the political economy of the environment, the social impacts of climate change, environmental attitudes & behaviors, and environmental justice.
+Her research falls into four themes: the political economy of the environment, the social impacts of climate change, environmental attitudes & behaviors, and measurement & methodology.

 Prof. Shen believes interdisciplinary techniques can generate new data, reveal new patterns, and offer new insights into critical questions.
 Hence, her research integrates relevant techniques from political science, engineering, earth systems, computer science, and other disciplines to understand the problems of energy and the environment better.

 Selected papers are listed by research area below.
 Please refer to the CV for a full list of papers.

 - Winner of the 2017 Paul A. Sabatier Award.
 Award by the American Political Science Association for the best conference paper on science, technology, and environmental politics.